 How Electrical Current Reaches Your Home

-Electrical service reaches your home from the power utility through two 120-volt service wires that offer a combined 240-volts of power (voltage is a measurement of electricity's pressure, or rate of flow).
-The main service wires reach your home either through overhead service wires that enter a service mast and pass down through an electrical meter into your home or through underground wires that also pass through an electrical meter.
+Electrical service reaches your home from the power utility through two 120-volt service wires that offer a combined 240-volts of power (voltage is a measurement of electricity's pressure or rate of flow).
+The main service wires reach your home either through overhead service wires that enter a service mast and pass down through an electrical meter into your home, or through underground wires that also pass through an electrical meter.
 The first stop for the electrical service once it enters your home is the main service panel.

 What the Main Service Panel Does

 The main service panel is the distribution center that splits the main electrical service into individual branch circuits that run through your home to power the lights, outlets, and individual appliances.
 The main service panel is usually a gray metal box located somewhere along the inside surface of an exterior wall.
 It is often found in a utility area, such as a garage, basement, or furnace room.
-Where it is located in a finished living space, it is sometimes contained inside a finished cabinet mounted on the wall.
+When it is located in a finished living space, it is sometimes contained inside a finished cabinet mounted on the wall.